 Here are the 5 best projects that Volunteering India is offering – check them out and choose the one that suits you best!

 There can be no better way to spend your Summer Break!
-Choose to travel to India and be a part of the Summer Volunteering Program in 2021.
-Since it is one of the most popular projects in India, every year, high school/ college students and gap year travelers take part in this project to explore the country and to contribute meaningfully towards the developing society.
+Choose to travel to India and be a part of the Summer Volunteering Program in 2022.
+Since it is one of the most popular projects in India, every year, high school/ college students and gap year travelers take part in this project to explore the country and to contribute meaningfully to the developing society.

 This trip will take you down the lanes of history and show you how the architecture of the country has been shaped over time.
 From the Qutub Minar (built during the Sultanate Period) to the Humayun’s Tomb in Delhi to the Golden Temple in Amritsar and the ever-beautiful Taj Mahal in Agra, followed by the Rajput architecture in Jaipur – you will be left with awe!